JamieCzuy/psycopg2_test/README.md

 * db_server - standard postgres server
 * db_creator - temp service that just creates the test database on the db_server
-* tester - this one is built using the Dockerfile and using python to run the [postgres tests defined here](http://initd.org/psycopg/docs/install.html#running-the-test-suite)
+* tester - this one is built using the Dockerfile and uses python to run the [postgres tests defined here](http://initd.org/psycopg/docs/install.html#running-the-test-suite)